Healthcare License Verification

 License Revocations Lead to Exclusions or Terminated Individuals

-In addition, did you know that the average time it takes for a state action to reach the OIG is 173 days – almost 6 months?
+Additionally, did you know that the average time it takes for a state action to reach the OIG is 173 days – almost 6 months?
 This can leave major gaps in awareness for human resource professionals and expose each organization to the risk of being fined or penalized for each day an excluded individual is providing care or services.

 Multi-state Healthcare Licenses

 In today’s mobile and urban-centric society, many healthcare professionals reside in one state (home state) and travel to or practice in multiple (neighboring states).
-Since a majority of these professionals are nurses, many states have signed on to the Nurse Licensure Compact, which enables multistate licensure for nurses.
+Since a majority of these professionals are nurses, many states have signed on to the Nurse Licensure Compact, which enables multi-state licensure for nurses.

 Creating a nursing license monitoring verification process in your compliance plan is best practice.
 It is important to develop and implement a policy that requires licensure in the state where the employee/provider is working and/or a compact nurse license that ensures the employee/provider is working in a state that participates in the compact.
 This will significantly mitigate the risk involved with this area of license fraud.

-Monitoring your licensed professionals on a monthly basis enables you to find the license revocation or disciplinary action right-a-way, reducing your risk of not finding out until it reaches the OIG LEIE and becomes an exclusion.
+Monitoring your licensed professionals on a monthly basis enables you to find the license revocation or disciplinary action immediately, reducing your risk of not finding out until it reaches the OIG LEIE and becomes an exclusion.

 Providers and licensed employees can easily cross over from one state to another and quickly acquire a new professional license.
-Daniel Levinson, former OIG Inspector General, noted in his comments at the recent HCCA Compliance Institute, that the OIG has seen a rise in the number of physicians moving from state to state to continue illegal opioid prescribing practices.
+Daniel Levinson, former OIG Inspector General, noted in his comments at the 2018 HCCA Compliance Institute, that the OIG has seen a rise in the number of physicians moving from state to state to continue illegal opioid prescribing practices.

 We have seen many examples of licensed professionals moving to another state while their license was under investigation in a former state.
 There is a myriad of reasons why someone moves from state to state; most are for legitimate reasons and are of no concern, but by checking all states for sanctions and disciplinary actions, every month you can be assured that your licensed professionals have nothing to hide.
-Meanwhile, your patients are receiving the best quality of care by properly licensed and sanction free employees.
+Meanwhile, your patients are receiving the best quality of care from properly licensed and sanction-free employees.